About a year ago I heard some feedback from a meeting where, upon discussing the platform for a web design project, the client said:

 By November 2016 we had the statistical data to prove that mobile and tablet internet usage had indeed exceeded desktop for the first time.

-However, it has taken the search giant Google until March 2018 to finally say that are rolling out “mobile-first” indexing.
-In a Webmaster Central Blog post, Google said they’d been “carefully experimenting” for a year and a half and were ready to start indexing.
+However, it has taken the search giant Google until March 2018 to finally say that they are now rolling out “mobile-first” indexing.
+In a Webmaster Central Blog post, Google said they’d been “carefully experimenting” for a year and a half and were now ready to start indexing.

 Then we started to see “mobile-first web development”.
 It meant we had to consider mobile users first and build websites to address these limitations.
 Websites designed for the desktop are often full of text and images and this doesn’t always transpose well to mobile.
 Then there are the file sizes, big images, the size of the text, do you have to pinch and zoom to read, are the links so close together that you could click the wrong button and are you scrolling sideways to read a webpage?
 Not so good is it?